lyteword/chspurgeon-tod/volume-7/psalm-144.md

 **Verse 4.** The Shadow World.

-1\.Our lives are like shadows.
+1\.
+Our lives are like shadows.

-2\.But God's light casts these shadows.
+2\.
+But God's light casts these shadows.
 Our being is of God.
 The brevity and mystery of life are a part of providence.

-3\.The destiny of the shadows; eternal night; or eternal light.— *W.B.H.*
+3\.
+The destiny of the shadows; eternal night; or eternal light.— *W. B. H.*

 **Verse 4.** The brevity of our earthly life.

-1\.A profitable subject for meditation.
+1\.
+A profitable subject for meditation.

-2\.A rebuke to those who provide for this life alone.
+2\.
+A rebuke to those who provide for this life alone.

-3\.A trumpet call to prepare for eternity.
+3\.
+A trumpet call to prepare for eternity.

-4\.An incentive to the Christian to make the best of this life for the glory of God.— *J.F.*
+4\.
+An incentive to the Christian to make the best of this life for the glory of God.— *J. F.*

 **Verse 5.** Condescension, visitation, contact, and conflagration.

 **Verses 7-8, 11.** Repetitions, not vain.
 Repetitions in prayer are vain when they result from form, thoughtlessness, or superstition; but not, *e.g.,*

-1\.When they are the utterance of genuine fervour.
+1\.
+When they are the utterance of genuine fervour.

-2\.When the danger prayed against is imminent.
+2\.
+When the danger prayed against is imminent.

-3\.When the fear which prompts the prayer is urgent.
+3\.
+When the fear which prompts the prayer is urgent.

-4\.When the repetition is prompted by a new motive, Ps 144:7-8; by God's condescension, Ps 144:3,11; by God's former deliverance, Ps 144:10; and by the results which will flow from the answer, Ps 144:12-14.— *C.A.D.*
+4\.
+When the repetition is prompted by a new motive, Ps 144:7-8; by God's condescension, Ps 144:3,11; by God's former deliverance, Ps 144:10; and by the results which will flow from the answer, Ps 144:12-14.— *C. A. D.*

 **Verse 8.** What is "a right hand of falsehood"?
 Ask the hypocrite, the schemer, the man of false doctrine, the boaster, the slanderer, the man who forgets his promise, the apostate.

 **Verse 9.** For God's Ear.

-1\.The Singer.
+1\.
+The Singer.
 A grateful heart.

-2\.The Song.
+2\.
+The Song.
 Full of Praise.
 New.

-3\.The Accompaniment: "Psaltery."
+3\.
+The Accompaniment: "Psaltery."
 Helps to devotion.
 Give God the best.

-4\.The Auditor and Object of the eulogium: "Thee, O God."— *W.B.H.*
+4\.
+The Auditor and Object of the eulogium: "Thee, O God."— *W. B. H.*

 **Verse 11.** Persons from whom it is a mercy to escape: those alien to God, vain in conversation, false in deed.